Logo Outpost The Hague Sitemap

 Driving licence requirements and insurance

-In case you hold a driving licence coming from the European Union Member states, Norway, Iceland or Liechtenstein (EU/EES), you can drive with your licence for 10 years from the date of issue of this foreign driving license.
-However, if your driving licence is more than 9 years old, you may continue to drive with it in the Netherlands for one year calculated from the date of registering with Dutch Council, provided the driving license is still valid.
+In case you hold a driving licence coming from the European Union Member states, Norway, Iceland or Liechtenstein (EU/EES), you still can drive with your licence for 10 years from the date of issue of this foreign driving license.
+However, if your driving licence is more than 9 years, you may continue to drive with it in the Netherlands for one year calculated from the date of registering with Dutch Council, provided the driving license is still valid.

-• 2 colour passport photos (taken from the front, mouth closed, light background)
+• 2 colour passport photos

 • Original certificate of registration